RangerMauve/hypercore-fetch/README.md

 From there, you can use `GET` and `HEAD` requests with allt he same headers and querystring paramters as non-versioned paths to data.

 Note that you cannot `PUT` or `DELETE` data in a versioned folder.

+## Limitations:

+- Since we make use of the special directory `$`, you cannot store files in this folder.
+If this is a major blocker, feel free to open an issue with alternative folder names we should consider.